Robby Gordon: Xfinity Series

-In 2011 he drove his No. 77 Mapei car at Montreal.
+In 2011, Gordon drove his No. 77 Mapei car at Montreal.
 He led 5 laps but broke down from engine failure, finishing 31st.

 Craftsman Truck Series

-Gordon has run 4 career Craftsman Truck Series races with one top-5 and 2 top-10 finishes.
+Gordon has run four career Craftsman Truck Series races with one top-five and two top-ten finishes.
 He has run for Team SABCO, Bobby Hamilton Racing, and Morgan-Dollar Motorsports.

 Other racing

 Gordon competed twice in the Race of Champions, first in 2001 in Gran Canaria, where he broke the lap time record.
 In 2014, Gordon competed in the Nations Cup for Team Americas alongside 2014 World Touring Car champion José María López.

 In May 2017, while the Stadium Super Trucks were at Barbagallo Raceway in Perth, Gordon made his Aussie Racing Cars debut.
 He shared the No. 57 car with fellow SST driver Sheldon Creed; the car was usually run by Bill Hynes, but Hynes wished to focus on SST.
 Gordon finished eighth after starting last.